createdbypete/createdbypete.com/_posts/articles/2013-03-20-installing-gitlab-on-mac-os-x-and-mac-os-x-server.markdown

 cd ~/gitlab

 bundle exec rake gitlab:setup RAILS_ENV=production

+# Precompile the assets into the public directory
+bundle exec rake assets:precompile RAILS_ENV=production
 ```
 With that done run the following command to output and the environment info used by Gitlab so you check it all looks right for your machine.